geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 It skips the check for itself and only checks its sources.
 So if you look at the code, the way it checks for permutation, it just has an any, right?
 And then inside of the any is the all.
-But then you couldn't do that with upat.any, right?
+But then you couldn't do that with UPat.any, right?

 ##### **Geohot** [[00:57:39](https://www.youtube.com/watch?v=m7zQq40dr2M&t=3459)]
-You could reimplement that however you want. upat.any is just a way that I wrote it to make the old matcher work.
+You could reimplement that however you want.
+UPat.any is just a way that I wrote it to make the old matcher work.
 You can totally change that logic that's in any. to actually construct all the permutations of the pattern.
 If you want to construct all the permutations of the pattern at any time, I'm totally fine with that.